 You’ve probably heard scare stories about identity theft, online bullying and illegal downloads.
 The threats are real and you can’t afford to simply hope that everything will be ok.
 We’ll show you what action is required.

-How to keep kids safe online: you make the rules
+How to keep kids safe online: Set some rules

 Kids these days are digital natives.
 They've grown up with the internet and have no concept of what life was like without it.
 They’re completely at home with technology: using a mouse or touchscreen to navigate is as much a life skill as learning to read and write.